davidvanschaik/blackjack/README.md

 ## Project Structure
 - **Deck.php**: Generates deck. returns a card to Card.php with the suit and value variables.
 - **Card.php**: Contains the validation of the cards and the points.
-- **Player.php**: Contains info like name, if still playing, bets and cards.
+- **Player.php**: Contains info like name, if still playing, bets and hands.
 - **Dealer.php**: Keeps track who is still playing or is busted, also checks if dealer will hit or stand.
 - **Blackjack.php**: Contains all the result and bet calculations.
 - **index.php**: Asks user amount of players.
 Each player enters their name and bet.
+- **Hand.php**: Contains info like hand name, if player splits, bet and cards.

 ## Features
 - **Player Interaction**: Interacts with players.
 Players can Hit, Double Down, Split or Stand.